 Communique on the ICEUR meeting with the Belarusian delegation

-and on the fact that Austria could act as a mediator and facilitator of a dialogue both with the European Union and Russia.
+The confidential meeting with representatives of the Belarusian civil society organized by ICEUR and held under its auspices has been concluded on Friday, November 6th 2020.
+The main objective of the round table was to explore the views and strategies of personalities which to all appearance will play an important role in Belarusian public life.
+The open and business-like discussion fleshed out the overall picture of the will for a new departure in Belarusian politics but also a broad spectrum of different views.
+There was consensus on a peaceful transition and on the fact that Austria could act as a mediator and facilitator of a dialogue both with the European Union and Russia.
 There was also the sense that media presence of Belarusian issues should be strengthened.
 ICEUR proposed an initiative to establish a permanent dialogue with the Belarusian civil society which would be operated and managed by this organization.

 Geopolitics and the Nagorno Karabkh/Artsakh Conflict

-along the border of the unrecognized entity Nagorno Karabakh/Artsakh is called “war” by both sides after the international community had dubbed it “protracted conflict” in recognition of its longevity and the practical absence of viable solutions.
+The military conflict which began on 27 September, 2020, along the border of the unrecognized entity Nagorno Karabakh/Artsakh is called “war” by both sides after the international community had dubbed it “protracted conflict” in recognition of its longevity and the practical absence of viable solutions.
 Indeed, we could not observe military activities of similar impact and size in 16 years following the declaration of military mobilization by both sides.

 With ongoing fighting in the Karabakh region, With ongoing fighting in the Karabakh region, we have interviewed Leonid Nersisyan on the conflict.
 As a military analyst, he provided valuable insight into the current situation and possible developments.